Share your handmade paper round(s) by mailing to:

 - Treewhispers, 923 Amherst, Wilmette, IL 60091

-Your paper become the property of the Treewhispers project, will be bound together in-house with others and displayed in upcoming exhibits and installations.
+Your paper becomes the property of the Treewhispers project, will be bound together in-house with others and displayed in upcoming exhibits and installations.
 Enjoy the forest!